Client-side form validation

 }

-To begin, make a copy of fruit-start.html in a new directory on your hard drive.
+To begin, make a copy of the fruit-start.html file found on GitHub in a new directory on your hard drive.

 The required attribute

-The simplest HTML validation feature is the required attribute.
-To make an input mandatory, add this attribute to the element.
-When this attribute is set, the element matches the :required UI pseudo-class and the form won't submit, displaying an error message on submission when the input is empty.
+A common HTML validation feature is the required attribute.
+Add this attribute to an input to make an element mandatory.
+When this attribute is set, the element matches the :required UI pseudo-class and the form won't submit, displaying an error message on submission, if the input is empty.
 While empty, the input will also be considered invalid, matching the :invalid UI pseudo-class.

 Add a required attribute to your input, as shown below.